heig-vd-iai/canopen-stack/README.md

 - PDO mapping: I'll do it for bytes, not bits (who maps bits in PDO anyways??)
 - Multiple SDOs not supported
 - Multiple PDOS above 4 not supported
+- Node guarding is not supported, heartbeat only
 - VISIBLE_STRING is UTF-8 encoded, OCTET_STRING and UNICODE_STRING are aliases to VISIBLE_STRING
 - TIME_OF_DAY and TIME_DIFFERENCE are alisases to UNSIGNED64
 - DOMAIN is not supported